CARES Act Higher Education Emergency Relief Fund Information

 - Child care

-Eligible undergraduate students received up to $500 in the first phase of disbursement which took place the first week in June, along with the ability to apply for additional dollars by completing a request for emergency funding (Dunwoody login required).
+Eligible undergraduate students received up to $500 in the first phase of disbursement which took place the first week in June, along with the ability to apply for additional dollars by completing a request for emergency funding.
 In the spirit of serving as many of Dunwoody’s most in need students, and because CARES Act funding is limited, we appreciate students applying for a grant only if it is truly needed.

 Dunwoody has adopted a three phase approach for distributing the $652,185 dollars to our affected students:

-PHASE 1: During the week of June 1, 2020: A total of 1,012 students were issued checks for a total amount of $421,400.
-588 students with Estimated Family Contributions (EFC) of $10,000 or less received $500.
-423 students with Estimated Family Contributions (EFC) of $10,001 or more received $300.
-Student who do not receive an award are invited to contact the college to determine eligibility, and all students are invited to apply for Emergency Funding (Dunwoody login required).
+PHASE 1: Starting the week of June 1, 2020: A total of 1,022 students were issued checks for a total amount of $425,400.
+594 students with Estimated Family Contributions (EFC) of $10,000 or less received $500.
+428 students with Estimated Family Contributions (EFC) of $10,001 or more received $300.
+Student who do not receive an award are invited to contact the college to determine eligibility, and all students were invited to apply for Emergency Funding.

-PHASE 2: starting June 10, 2020 — Students are invited to apply for Emergency Funding based on their individual circumstances (Dunwoody login required).
-Applications will be accepted and funds disbursed as funds are available.
-A total of $125,217.50 has been disbursed to 102 students as of July 24, 2020, for Phase 2.
+PHASE 2: Starting June 10, 2020 — Students were invited to apply for Emergency Funding based on their individual circumstances (Dunwoody login required).
+Applications were accepted and funds disbursed as funds were available.
+A total of $164,617.50 has been disbursed to 128 students as of August 31, 2020, for Phase 2.
+Note: August 31, 2020, was the last day that Phase 2 Cares Act applications will be accepted.

-PHASE 3: September 1, 2020 — Any remaining funds will be distributed using the same methodology in PHASE 1 to returning students.
+PHASE 3: Starting September 1, 2020 — Any remaining funds will be distributed using the same methodology in PHASE 1 to returning students.
+A total of $56,810 has been disbursed to 598 students as of September 30, 2020, for Phase 3.

 The estimated total number of students at Dunwoody College of Technology who are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965: 1,032